dilevin/pba-assignment-fem/README.md

 2. The [tests](./tests) subdirectory contains the scenes, specified as python files,  we will validate your code against.
 3. The test_output subdirectory contains output from the solution code that you can use to validate your code.
 This output comes in two forms.
 (1) **USD (Universal Scene Description)** files which contain simulated results.
 These can be played back in any USD viewer.
 I use [Blender](https://www.blender.org/).
 You can output your own simulations as USD files, load both files in blender and examine the simulations side-by-side.
 (2) Two.pt files which contains the global mass matrix (as a dense matrix) for the one_tet_fall.py scene and the bunny_fall.py scene which you can [load](https://docs.pytorch.org/docs/stable/generated/torch.load.html) and compare your own code to.

+In this assignment you will get a chance to implement one of the  gold-standard methods for simulating elastic objects -- the finite element method (FEM).
+Unlike the particles in the previous [assignment](https://github.com/dilevin/CSC417-a2-mass-spring-3d), the finite-element method allows us compute the motion of continuous volumes of material.
+This is enabled by assuming that the motion of a small region can be well approximated by a simple function space.
+Using this assumption we will see how to generate and solve the equations of motion.

+FEM has wonderfully practical origins, it was created by engineers to study [complex aerodynamical and elastic problems](https://en.wikipedia.org/wiki/Finite_element_method) in the 1940s.
+My MSc supervisor used to regale me with stories of solving finite element equations by hand on a chalkboard.
+With the advent of modern computers, its use as skyrocketed.

+FEM has two main advantages over mass-spring systems.
+First, the behaviour of the simulated object is less dependent on the topology of the simulation mesh.
+Second, unlike the single stiffness parameter afforded by mass spring systems, FEM allows us to use a richer class of material models that better represent real-world materials.

+## Resources

+Part I of this [SIGGRAPH Course](http://www.femdefo.org), by Eftychios Sifakis and Jernej Barbic, is an excellent source of additional information and insight, beyond what you will find below.

 ## Admissable Code and Libraries
 You are allowed to use SymPy for computing formulas for integrals, derivatives and gradients.
 You are allowed to use any functions in the warp and warp.spare packages.
 You ARE NOT allowed to use code from other warp packages like warp.fem.
 You are not allowed to use any of warps specialized spatial data structures for storing meshes, volumes or doing spatial subdivision.
 You cannot use code from any other external simulation library.